esmafidan/FridayProj7/README.md

 Format the output with spaces between the numbers First five numbers have one space between them, followed by three spaces before the PowerBall number Display a farewell message to the user

+### Project 3: Number Guessing Game
+Overview:
+A guessing game where the computer selects a random number between 1 and 10, and the user tries to guess the correct number.
+The game loops until the correct answer is guessed or the user chooses to quit.

+Expectations:

+Continuously prompt the user for guesses.
+Use an if statement to check if the guess is correct, and a while loop to keep the game running until the user is successful.
+Build comfort with looping structures, conditionals, and random number generation.

+Notes:
+Import the random module to generate a random number for the secret number Display a greeting message and ask the user if they want to play Check if the user wants to play the game
+Generate a random number between 1 and 10
+Initialize the guess variable
+Start a loop that continues until the user guesses correctly Ask the user for their guess and convert it to an integer Check if the guess is correct
+Prompt to try again if the guess is incorrect
+Farewell message after the correct guess
+If the user says no, print a message and end the program